eventmachine/eventmachine/docs/GettingStarted.md

 methods so we can add new connections to the list from `SimpleChatServer#post_init` and remove them in `SimpleChatServer#unbind`.
 We can also filter connections by some criteria, as `SimpleChatServer#other_peers demonstrates`.

 So, we keep track of connections but how do we identify them?
 For a chat app, it's pretty common to use usernames for that.
-Lets ask our clients to enter usernames when they connect.
+Let's ask our clients to enter usernames when they connect.